rafa8626/php-scrapers/README.md

-# PHP Scrapers
+# Scrapers

-A couple of PHP scrappers that parse content from 2 public legal websites.
-They show 2 different levels of complexity
+Collection of scrapers written in PHP 7.1 that grab the decisions from public legal websites, showing different levels of complexity to obtain them.